Fancy starting your own blog or online biz?

 - What the limits of the charge include (so, exclusive content being one!)

-- A strict timeline and expectations for both TYP and the brand to work to
+- A strict timeline and expectations for both LOL and the brand to work to

-If everyone is clear about your process and terms, it’s less confusing for everyone and ensures consistent and quality for the readers every single time.
+If both parties are clear about your process and terms, it’s less confusing for everyone and ensures consistent and quality for the readers every single time.

 I do reach out to brands on occasion, but more often, I am approached by them directly through the website or social media.
 I have made it easy for brands to reach out to me by providing a dedicated contact form and ensuring I am consistent and engaged on social media.
 I recommend you do the same.